openradar/xradar/docs/importers.md

 With {class}`xradar.io.backends.odim.open_odim_datatree` all groups (eg. ``datasetN``) are extracted.
 From that the ``root`` group is processed.
 Everything is finally added as ParentNodes and ChildNodes to a {py:class}`datatree:datatree.Datatree`.

+## Furuno SCN and SCNX

+### FurunoBackendEntrypoint

+The xarray backend {class}`xradar.io.backends.furuno.FurunoBackendEntrypoint` opens the file with {class}`xradar.io.backends.furuno.FurunoStore`.
+Furuno SCN and SCNX data files contain only one one sweep group, so the group-keyword isn't used.
+Several private helper functions are used to conveniently access data and metadata.
+Finally, the xarray machinery returns a {py:class}`xarray:xarray.Dataset` with the sweep group.

+### open_furuno_datatree

+With {class}`xradar.io.backends.furuno.open_furuno_datatree` the single group is extracted.
+From that the ``root`` group is processed.
+Everything is finally added as ParentNodes and ChildNodes to a {py:class}`datatree:datatree.Datatree`.